MatthewMeade/ArchitecturalKatasWinter2025/README.md

 In production the same metrics are used to ensure the AI stays aligned with the exports.
 See [AI Accuracy metrics](#ai-accuracy-metrics)

+Note: The submissions for test 2 may include images such as charts and diagrams, so the model should be multi-modal to support interpreting graphics.

 ### Keeping the AI up to date

 #### Updating the model